BANANAMASHER

 Tag: Massachusetts

-Birding: Great Meadows National Wildlife Refuge – Concord, MA
+Great Meadows National Wildlife Refuge – Concord, MA (April)

 Spent the afternoon birding in a spot known to be a hotspot for common and more unique feathered and flying vertebrates.
 Roughly 85% of the refuge consists of freshwater wetlands, attracting migrant and local species of perching songbirds, waterfowl, marsh breeders, and shore birds to the cultivated conservation area.
 A warm and sunny April day